 |Job Outlook (2016-2026)||10% increase (fitness trainers and instructors)*|

 Most employers look for candidates with bachelor's or master's degrees in fields such as exercise science or physical education.
 People with a strong business background may be considered as well.
 Courses like exercise physiology, weight training and aerobics will be relevant to a career in fitness management.

 Fitness managers need to possess knowledge of exercise equipment and fitness planning.
 They should be physically fit, must be excellent communicators and have a strong business background.

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (BLS) stated that fitness trainers made a median of $36,160 annually in 2015.
-Fitness trainer and instructor jobs were predicted to increase by 8% from 2014-2024 as a result of the increased emphasis that many people put on exercise and wellness.
+The U.S. Bureau of Labor Statistics (BLS) stated that fitness trainers and instructors made a median of $39,210 annually in 2017.
+Fitness trainer and instructor jobs were predicted to increase by 10% from 2016-2026 as a result of the increased emphasis that many people put on exercise and wellness.

 If a career assisting athletes with training, rehabilitation and injury prevention instead of selling gym memberships is desired, becoming an athletic trainer may be a more suitable choice.
 Athletic trainers perform first aid procedures, examine injuries, consult with doctors, create and execute exercise and rehabilitative plans, provide methods for preventing injuries and evaluate the effectiveness and success of programs.

 To find employment in this occupation, a bachelor's degree in athletic training is usually required, and most states require either licensing or certification by passing an exam.
 The BLS expects employment of athletic trainers to increase by 23% between 2016 and 2026, resulting in the creation of 6,300 new jobs.
 Trainers earned a median yearly wage of $46,630, based on BLS numbers from 2017.